Rosalind Franklin was a woman who stayed in the shadows because of sexism and bias in science.

 Rosalind Franklin

-Although some may say that things are much better now, that is actually true.
-Therefore a woman will finally realize it when it ‘hits her in the face’ and lose something that no man has lost.
+Although some may say that things are much better now, that is not true.
+Therefore, a woman will finally realize it when it ‘hits her in the face’ and lose something that no man has lost.

-Though her male colleagues, that ‘stole’ her photo, were awarded a Nobel Prize.
+Though her male colleagues, who ‘stole’ her photo, were awarded a Nobel Prize.

 If ever there was a woman who was mistreated, it was Rosalind Franklin, and she didn't get the notice that she should have gotten for her work on DNA.